Kitchen

 Food particles or products usually cause stubborn clogs in your kitchen sink.
 They’re as common in your kitchen as hair clogs are in your bathroom.
 If you have a garbage disposal, you must only put food particles down your drain.
 Even then, there are restrictions.

-Like I just said, your garbage disposal isn’t a catch-all for everything you want to get rid of.
-You should never put oil, fat, grease, fruit pits, coffee grounds, fruit skins, and many other things through your disposal because it could damage the disposal and your septic system’s pipes.
-Grease clogs, in particular, are extremely common because many people don’t realize that grease can ruin your disposal.
+Your garbage disposal isn’t a catch-all for everything you want to get rid of.
+To avoid damage to your disposal and septic system’s pipes, never put oil, fat, grease, fruit pits, coffee grounds, or fruit skins down the disposal.
+Grease clogs are prevalent.
+Many people don’t know grease can ruin their disposal.

 Clogs in your kitchen drain PVC pipes because soap scum isn’t as common as other clogs but is still possible.